Rdatatable/data.table/GOVERNANCE.md

 # Finances and Funding

-The data.table project is fiscally sponsored by [NumFOCUS](https://numfocus.org/).
-Donations to the project can be made at [numfocus.org/donate-to-data-table](https://numfocus.org/donate-to-data-table)
+data.table is a [NumFOCUS](https://numfocus.org/) project.
+Donations to the data.table can be made at [https://numfocus.org/project/data-table]([https://numfocus.org/donate-to-data-table](https://app.hubspot.com/payments/FFWKWTTvKFdzqH?referrer=PAYMENT_LINK))

 *NumFOCUS is a 501(c)(3) non-profit charity in the United States; as such, donations to NumFOCUS are tax-deductible as allowed by law.
 As with any donation, you should consult with your personal tax adviser or the IRS about your particular tax situation.*